-DM is directly owned by a foundation, similar to Zeiss (there is however one early investor who does not want to exit and is still a owner).
-Contrary to Zeiss, no government officials are involved in the Dm foundation.
-The Foundation is controlled by current managers, former managers, lawyers and a few successful entrepreneurs who are trusted and respected by Götz Werner, the founder of DM.
+Dm is directly owned by a foundation, similar to Zeiss (there is however one early investor who does not want to exit and is still an owner).
+Contrary to Zeiss, no government officials are involved in the dm foundation.
+The Foundation is controlled by current managers, former managers, lawyers and a few successful entrepreneurs who are trusted and respected by Götz Werner, the founder of dm.

 The Foundation has two boards:

 1. One operative-board that is in charge of executing the dm voting-rights, which are held by the foundation.
 The board co-opts new members without outside interference.

 2. One charitable-board, which is in charge of distributing the profits that the foundation receives when the operative board decides that some proportion of profits does not need to be reinvested.
 The board also co-opts new members.